Create a new scan (full configuration)

 Login required: Username and Password

-Select if ASoC will be able to log in as needed using credentials but with no special procedure.
-You can also optionally enter a third credential, for example: PIN# = 1234, however, the use of a third credential will require intervention by our Support team, and may cause the scan to take longer than usual.
+Select if ASoC is able to log in as needed using credentials but with no special procedure.
+You can also enter a third credential (optional).
+For example: PIN# = 1234.
+However, the use of a third credential requires intervention by the ASoC Support team, and the scan may take longer.

 Note: CAPTCHA is not supported.

-Tip: It is recommended to use test credentials rather than the credentials of an actual user.
+Tip: ASoC recommends use of test credentials rather than the credentials of an actual user.

 This option is not relevant for web APIs.